seek-oss/wingman/fe/lib/components/JobCategorySuggest/README.md

 Required

-- `schemeId`: The scheme for the job category dataset to query.
 - `positionProfile`: Matches the shape of [`JobCategorySuggestionPositionProfileInput`](https://developer.seek.com/schema/#/definitions/JobCategorySuggestionPositionProfileInput).
 Including a `positionFormattedDescriptions` with `descriptionId` of `AdvertisementDetails` will increase the accuracy of the suggested job categories.
+- `schemeId`: The scheme for the job category dataset to query.

 Optional:

 - `client`: An `ApolloClient` instance.
 By default `JobCategorySuggest` uses the client passed down via context, but a different client can be passed in.
 - `debounceDelay`: The delay in milliseconds between job category suggest calls to reduce overhead.
 Defaults to `250`.
+- `initialValue`: The ID of a job category to pre-select in the component - for example 'seekAnz:jobCategory:seek:vpzp83Sf'.
+This is useful when editing an existing entity with a saved job category that has been loaded from a data store.
-- `onSelect`: Callback function that is supplied a [SEEK JobCategorySuggestionChoice](https://developer.seek.com/schema/#/definitions/JobCategorySuggestionChoice) on job category selection.
+- `onSelect`: Callback function that is supplied a [SEEK JobCategorySuggestionChoice](https://developer.seek.com/schema/#/named-type/JobCategorySuggestionChoice) on job category selection.
 - `showConfidence`: Boolean toggle that enables to the associated confidence score of the suggested job category to be displayed on selection.
 Defaults to `false`.

 Extends:

-- You may pass through various HTML input field props including: `id`, `name`, `label`
+- You may pass through the standard HTML input fields `name` and `required`.

 ### Usage